Architects and Contractors: Focus on VALUE when doing Sales!

-There was one though, who made the effort, and although he is rather expensive, there’s no doubt I’m going to work with his firm.
+There was one, though, who made an effort.
+And although he is rather expensive, there’s no doubt I’m going to work with his firm.

 Why?
 Because he explained the VALUE of his work to me.

 YES!
-Of course, I want you to make me a quote.
+Of course, please give me a quote.
 You’re basically showing me here on a piece of paper how much profit I will make by having you install that solar water heater.
 How could I say no to that?